So with the end of the year coming up again, it’s time to once update a classic SaaStr post. It may even be our official SaaStr Holiday post, really.

 And that drives down sales cycles, increases close rates, and drives up your revenue per lead.
 Magic.

-We're getting to the point in the year where prospects and deals will start to push to January
+We're getting to the point in the year where deals will start to push to January

 This just makes sense